Dominion + Selected Poems by Dennis Hinrichsen

 Add To Cart

-Dominion + Selected Poems gathers Dennis Hinrichsen’s best work from forty years of publishing.
-His recent books include Flesh-plastique and schema geometrica, winner of the Wishing Jewel Prize for poetic innovation, and This Is Where I Live I Have Nowhere Else To Go, winner of the 2020 Grid Poetry Prize.
-His other awards include the 2015 Rachel Wetzsteon Chapbook Prize from Map Literary for Electrocution, A Partial History, the 2014 Michael Waters Poetry Prize from Southern Indiana Review Press for Skin Music, the 2010 Tampa Poetry Prize for Rip-tooth, the 2008 FIELD Poetry Prize for Kurosawa’s Dog, and the 1999 Akron Poetry Prize for Detail from The Garden of Earthly Delights.
-He lives in Lansing, Michigan, where he served as the first Poet Laureate of the Greater Lansing area.
+Dominion + Selected Poems, Dennis Hinrichsen’s eleventh full-length collection, gathers his best work from forty years of publishing.
+Formally adroit and lyrically rich, Hinrichsen’s poems unerringly map both the zeitgeist and the subjective psyche.
+His recent books include Flesh-plastique and schema geometrica, winner of the Wishing Jewel Prize for poetic innovation, and This Is Where I Live I Have Nowhere Else To Go, winner of the Grid Poetry Prize.
+His other awards include the Field Poetry Prize, the Michael Waters Poetry Prize, the Tampa Poetry Prize, the Akron Poetry Prize, and the Rachel Wetzsteon Chapbook Award.
+He lives in Michigan, where he served as the first Poet Laureate of the Greater Lansing area.